A Step-by-Step Guide for Launching your Photography WebsiteApr 16, 2022

-Google Analytics- By adding Google Analytics to your site, you’ll be able to keep track of the amount of traffic your site gets, the source of your visitor traffic, your site’s bounce rate (the amount of time visitors spend on your site), and much more.
-With the help of Google Analytics, you’ll be able to visualize which pages and articles are attracting the largest audience.
+Google Analytics- By adding Google Analytics to your site, you’ll be able to keep track of the amount of traffic your site gets, the source of your visitor traffic, and your site’s bounce rate (the number of time visitors spends on your site), and much more.
+In addition, with the help of Google Analytics, you’ll be able to visualize which pages and articles are attracting the largest audience.

-List builder- A list builder is a pop up that appears on screen when a visitor lands on your site that prompts them to input their name and email address.
-The purpose of the list builder is for you to gather email addresses so you can reach out to potential clients later on through an email marketing campaign.
-It’s a good way to keep up in touch with your audience to send them new blog updates, promotions, and news that will build your photography brand and encourage people to book your services.
+List builder- A list builder is a pop-up that appears on the screen when a visitor lands on your site that prompts them to input their name and email address.
+The purpose of the list builder is to gather email addresses so you can reach out to potential clients later on through an email marketing campaign.
+It’s an excellent way to keep in touch with your audience to send them new blog updates, promotions, and news that will build your photography brand and encourage people to book your services.

-Heat Map- If you’re interested in knowing how far down most people scroll on your website pages or where they are clicking the most, you can add a heat map tracker.
-The heat map tool is a good way to test out the design of your website.
-You can use the results to optimize your page for higher engagement.
+Heat Map- You can add a heat map tracker if you’re interested in knowing how far down most people scroll on your website pages or where they are clicking the most.
+The heat map tool is an excellent way to test out the design of your website.
+Then, you can use the results to optimize your page for higher engagement.

 Step 7- Prepare for Launch!

 To fine-tune your newly built site, go through it with a critical eye as if you were a new visitor.
-You may even want to enlist the help of a trusted friend or college since it may be harder for you to catch errors in your own work.
-When you find items that don’t work, make a list and prioritize it by things that must be fixed pre-launch and things that can be worked on after the official launch date.
+You may even want to enlist the help of a trusted friend or college since it may be harder for you to catch errors in your work.
+Finally, when you find items that don’t work, please make a list and prioritize them by things that must be fixed pre-launch and things that can be worked on after the official launch date.

 Step 8- Post-Launch Maintenance